-- (1) Notwithstanding the provisions of this Act, the Council may register, for the purpose of promoting education, tuition or training in respect of, or relating to, any profession to which this Act applies, any person not permanently resident in Namibia to teach or train or give educational demonstrations relating to any such profession for such period of time and subject to such conditions as the Council may determine. - (2) The Council may determine the form of and the procedures relating to an application to the Council for temporary registration in terms of this section, including the form of the certificate of temporary registration to be issued by the Council and the application fees payable, if any. - (3) No person may be registered in terms of subsection (1) unless that person, in terms of the laws of the country in which he or she - - (a) is resident; or is registered to practise his or her profession in such country.
+- (1) Notwithstanding the provisions of this Act, the Council may register, for the purpose of promoting education, tuition or training in respect of, or relating to, any profession to which this Act applies, any person not permanently resident in Namibia to teach or train or give educational demonstrations relating to any such profession for such period of time and subject to such conditions as the Council may determine. - (2) The Council may determine the form of and the procedures relating to an application to the Council for temporary registration in terms of this section, including the form of the certificate of temporary registration to be issued by the Council and the application fees payable, if any. - (3) No person may be registered in terms of subsection (1) unless that person, in terms of the laws of the country in which he or she - - (a) is resident; or - (b) obtained the educational qualification which entitles him or her to be registered to practise his or her profession, is registered to practise his or her profession in such country.